CyrilDoesStuff/CyrilDoesStuff/README.md

 ### Hello everyone!
-I'm just a college student who's planning to write code in C++ and Python.
+I'm just a college student who's planning to write code in Python.
 Maybe even make games.
 I'm also a digital artist.
 My pronouns are he/him, by the way.
 ### Current plans
 Currently, I'm learning Python.
 ### Contact me